dflock/duncanlock.net/content/draft-posts/ways-of-thingking-ways-of-living.rst

 Shoulders Down, Shoulders Back, Chin Level
 ------------------------------------------

-Try it - it's magic posture.
+Try it - it's a magic spell for great posture.